hi-primus/optimus/README_for_devs.md

 $ cd spark-redis
 $ mvn clean package -DskipTests
 ```
-## Developing Optimus 3.0
+## Hacking Optimus 3.0
-Because GPUs are not very commons you may want to use some external server like AWS or GCP.
+Because GPUs are not very common you may want to use some external server like AWS, GCP or Azure.
 Here the workflow.

 ```